- Currently an ARC DECRA Fellow and Senior Lecturer in Complex Systems at The University of Sydney.

 - Outstanding personal skills.
 I have always found it easy to establish rapport with groups that I am a part of.
 I am a solid team player and leader, having filled both roles in the workplace and academia (e.g. supervising an Honours student, project leader positions at Telstra, project leader in academic collaborations).
 I oversaw the running of a Monthly Barbecue event at TRL (including establishing a process and constructing a website), which ran successfully over 4 years.

 - Project skills.
 I have experience as a leader in the workplace, as both a technical lead and as a project manager.
-Outside the workplace, I have served as Secretary of our Strata Title Owners Corporation (2002-06), and on the Executive Committee of Eastwood Occassional Child Care Centre (2013-16), including as Treasurer (2016).
+Outside the workplace, I have served as Secretary of our Strata Title Owners Corporation (2002-06), and on the board of Eastwood Occassional Child Care Centre (2013-17), including as Treasurer (2016-17).

 - Please contact me for referees (professional and academic) and their contact details.